 (This post is brought to you by military veteran, entrepreneur, and startup founder Nick Bradfield.
 If you're interested in contributing at The-Military-Guide.com, please see our posting guidelines.)
 I’ve always been drawn towards challenges.
 One day after high school I woke up and decided to look for the biggest … [Read more...] about Marine to Veteran to Entrepreneur.

 I’m invited to USAA DigitalMilEx Conference again!
 This year it’s next week (26-27 October) at a San Antonio hotel near their headquarters building.
-I’ve also been invited to a behind-the-scenes visit on the day before. [wpsm_titlebox title="Read more" style="2"] USAA DigitalMilEx Answers to your Questions [/wpsm_titlebox] Please give me … [Read more...] about “What Happens At USAA’s DigitalMilEx”… We’ll Tell You About It.
+I’ve also been invited to a behind-the-scenes visit on the day before.
+Please give me your questions and comments-- either on this post or by the “Contact me” page or by e-mail (NordsNords [at] … [Read more...] about “What Happens At USAA’s DigitalMilEx”… We’ll Tell You About It.

 I'm a retired submariner, and submariners live by checklists.
 We used a huge checklist for starting up the nuclear reactor, and another huge checklist for shutting it down.
 We used more checklists for operating the submarine: diving, surfacing, coming to periscope depth, or snorkeling.
 We used checklists for emergencies: while you were fighting … [Read more...] about Using A Checklist To Format Your Blog Posts